-A future without blackouts?
-How electric vehicles could supercharge the power grid | CBC News
+How electric vehicles could transform the power grid | CBC News

-A future without blackouts?
-How electric vehicles could supercharge the power grid
+How electric vehicles could transform the power grid

 Bidirectional charging lets EVs store and release energy — and could be key to greening our grid